ebears/emerald-dx/README.md

 Just my project aimed at improving Pokemon Emerald.
 This is based on - and wouldn't be made possible without - the [pokeemerald](https://github.com/pret/pokeemerald) disassembly by PRET.

+All Pokemon up to Gen. 4 will be obtainable.

 The battle engine balance is completely changed from Gen. 3 - expect a feel more like Gen. 4 or 5.

-The current plan is to have Pokemon up to Gen. 4 be obtainable.
+This is inspired, of course, by the many hacks of [Drayano60](https://twitter.com/drayano60).
+It is also influenced by [Altered Emerald](https://www.pokecommunity.com/showthread.php?t=386229) and it's interesting expansions to the land of Hoenn.

 ## Information